Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling

 \section{Models Discussion}

 \paragraph{LSTM} By integrating a gating mechanism into recurrent neural networks, LSTMs alleviated the vanishing gradient problem, allowing the model to retain information from up to 10–15 prior time steps.
 However, LSTMs still face several limitations.
 First, despite the gating mechanism, they often struggle with very long-range dependencies, as information can decay over extended sequences.
-Second, their sequential nature hinders parallelization, which slows training and increases computational cost compared to more modern architectures such as transformers.
-As a result, while LSTMs represented a major breakthrough in sequence modeling and in theory can process contexts of infinite length, they have been largely superseded by more scalable and efficient models.
+Second, their sequential nature hinders parallelization, which slows training and increases computational costs compared to more modern architectures such as transformers.
+As a result, while LSTMs represented a major breakthrough in sequence modeling and, in theory, can process contexts of infinite length, they have been largely superseded by more scalable and efficient models.

-\paragraph{Transformers} Attention mechanism allows transformers to dynamically focus on relevant parts of the input, facilitating effective information integration across long distances.
-As a result, they maintain and reuse context more effectively than LSTMs, making them a powerful backbone for modern large language models.
-This design has enabled state-of-the-art performance on complex reasoning tasks, cementing the transformer's role at the forefront of natural language processing.
+\paragraph{Transformers} The attention mechanism allows transformers to focus on relevant parts of the input, facilitating information integration across long distances.
+As a result, they maintain and reuse context more effectively than LSTMs, making them a backbone for modern large language models.
+This design has enabled state-of-the-art performance on complex reasoning tasks, cementing the transformer's role in natural language processing.
 While this flexibility is powerful, it also introduces drawbacks.
 Transformers must compute and store a large attention matrix, often scaling to $O(n^2)$ in memory and computation.
 This creates challenges when handling very long inputs or generating lengthy outputs, as hardware and software limitations cap the context window.